 What are adaptogens in the first place?

 Adaptogens are natural substances that may increase the body’s ability to resist the damaging effects of stress.
 They help us to adjust ourselves to change.
 I mention how much I have benefited from them here, especially to treat my insomnia and to balance hormones.
-And below, you will find easy recipes containing some of these adaptogens.
-I do recommend consulting your doctor before taking any herb, including these adaptogens, and especially if you are pregnant or nursing, or if you are on any medication.
+There are different kinds, and depending on your unique conditions, you might have different needs.
+Below, you will find easy recipes containing some of these adaptogens that have helped *me*.
+I do recommend consulting your trusted healthcare provider before taking any herb, including these adaptogens, and especially if you are pregnant or nursing, or if you are on any medication.

 1. adaptogenic, low calorie, gluten-free, protein brownies

 You will like this one especially if you are counting your macros, or watching your caloric intake.